hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Gregg will come and say that our coffee machine is not smart enough :)

 [12:47:38](#gwoTddSBjk0x5XP4T414eCOxWtJZOEZoIE6_p3lVAjQ) <hiiamboris (NOT THIS ONE)>:
-But we have an old coffee machine which is noisy but was able to clean the glasses Ì†ΩÌ∏â
+But we have an old coffee machine which is noisy but was able to clean the glasses üòâ

 [13:14:15](#8I6a9WxNe_gp7XARSjmUdBteMmAldduMSSou0oT8iBs) <dsunanda (dsunanda)>:
 :) But the slowly growing problem with the Rebol app is that it is accumulating cruft - eg things like 'browse doesn't work properly any more.